ahmadsamir/ahmadsamir.github.io/about.markdown

 title: About
 permalink: /about/
 ---
-I am an open source C++ developer.
-I contribute to KDE software (usually the Frameworks and some applications).
+C++ developer, contributing to KDE software, mainly the Frameworks and some applications (e.g. Konsole, Kate, Dolphin).

+That's it, go find something more useful to do. :)